charlypoly/react-apollo-form/README.md

 - **Where can I find some documentation about `widgets`, `fields` or theming in general?**

-*Please take a look at the [react-jsonschema-form](https://github.com/mozilla-services/react-jsonschema-form) documentation that will answers 90% of the rendering questions.*
+*Please take a look at the [react-jsonschema-form](https://github.com/mozilla-services/react-jsonschema-form) documentation that will answers 90% of the rendering questions.
+If not, please take a look at [Theming](https://github.com/wittydeveloper/react-apollo-form/wiki/Theming)*

 -------------------------